Sabrinas Organizing

 Plan Plan Plan

-And lastly, create a timeline to know what you need to do before you leave home.
-Start with the move-in date and assign tasks to the days working up to the move-in date.
+Lastly, create a timeline to help you know what to do before leaving home.
+Start with the move-in date and assign tasks to the days leading up to it.

 Order Out of Chaos Academic Planner Saturday and Sunday